KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `uses: actions/checkout@v2` in file `format-code.yml`: Replace it with v4.
 2. Typo: Found `Magic Mirror` in file `MMM-connection-status.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [cookiecutter-magic-mirror-module by xadamxk](https://github.com/xadamxk/cookiecutter-magic-mirror-module)